JohnKun136NVCP/dotfiles/README.md

 ![](preview.png)

-# Main Packets on this disto.
+# Main Packets on this distro.
 1. Wallch
 2. Spotify
 3. Extensions like Material icon and Doki doki theme for VS and Fix Checksums for error into VS.